Integrated Training

 The difference is that the students will graduate with the ATPL examinations completed.
 This is called "Frozen ATPL".
 The pilot then has 7 years to upgrade his license from CPL(A)/MEIR to ATPL(A).

-Find out what the airline selection requirements are.
+Find out what the airline requirements are you wish to fly for.
 See this blog post here.

 You can expect many tests and examinations, not only when you are a student, but throughout your pilot career.